 How many strings does a harp have?

-A concert harp (also known as a pedal harp) has 47 strings in total.
+A concert harp (also known as a pedal harp) has instrument with 47 strings and 7 pedals in total.
 When the harpist plucks or strips these strings, they each have a distinct tension that produces a specific tone.
 To handle that huge and continual stress, a harp’s structure and construction must be sturdy.

 Depending on the style of music being performed, the sound of a harp on a concert stage can be heavenly and vast.
 However, only a few individuals are aware that the strings create nearly a ton of stress, or 1,000 kg.
 The body of a conventional harp is designed like a number seven.
 As a result, the instrument’s strings vary in length.
 The lower the pitch of a harp string, the longer it is.
 That is, the lowest pitch is produced by the longest string of a harp, while the highest pitch is produced by the shortest string.